o-development/ldo/Readme.md

 # LDO Monorepo

-This is a monorepo that conains all libraries associated with Linked Data Objects (LDO).
+This is a monorepo that contains all libraries associated with Linked Data Objects (LDO).

 ## Tutorial
 [A tutorial for how to use LDO](./documentation/solid-react-tutorial.md) is available here.